GerHobbelt/HTMLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.1.9.1 - 26 February 2010. htmLawed now uses the LGPL version 3 license; support for 'flashvars' attribute for 'embed'

   1.1.9 - 22 December 2009.
 Soft-hyphens are now removed only from URL-accepting attribute values

   1.1.8.1 - 16 July 2009.
 Minor code-change to fix a PHP error notice